greglook/merkledag-core/README.md

 This library needs to support:

-- Extensible plugin system to support new block data types, e.g. `bin`, `text`, `json`, `edn`, `cbor`, etc.
+- Extensible codec system to support new block encodings, e.g. `bin`, `text`, `json`, `edn`, `cbor`, etc.
 - Type plugin system to support new data type extensions in nodes.
 This is generally going to be codec-dependent, for example optimal CBOR